Molly Bloom (author)

 Molly Bloom (born April 21, 1978) is an American entrepreneur, speaker, and author of the 2014 memoir Molly's Game.
-She had trained for years to become an Olympic skier, but was injured while trying to qualify for the Olympics.
+During the 2000s, she became known as the "Poker Princess", for organizing high stakes underground poker in Los Angeles that attracted A-list actors.
+She was previously a competitive skier, a member of the U.S. Ski Team, and was injured while attempting to qualify for the Olympics.

-In April 2013, she was charged with running a high-stakes poker game that originated in the Viper Room in Los Angeles, which attracted wealthy people, sports figures, and Hollywood celebrities.
-In May 2014, after pleading guilty to reduced charges, she was sentenced to one year of probation, a $200,000 fine, and 200 hours of community service.
-In addition, she was required to forfeit $125,000 in earnings from the games she operated.
+In April 2013, Bloom was charged with running an illegal poker game in New York.
+In May 2014, after pleading guilty, she was sentenced to one year of probation, a $200,000 fine, 200 hours of community service, and forfeiture of $125,000.

 A film adaptation of her book, Molly's Game, starring Jessica Chastain and directed by Aaron Sorkin, debuted in December 2017.

 Early life

 Bloom was born on April 21, 1978, and grew up in Loveland, Colorado.
 Her father, Larry Bloom, is a clinical psychologist and a professor at Colorado State University.
-Her mother, Char, was a ski and snowboard instructor and a professional fly-fisher with her own line of clothing.
+Her mother, Char, was a ski and snowboard instructor and a professional fly-fisher with her clothing line.
 Bloom's father is Jewish and her mother is Christian.
-Her brothers are Jordan Bloom, a cardiac surgeon at Massachusetts General Hospital, and Jeremy Bloom, who was an American Olympic skier and professional American football player with the Philadelphia Eagles.
-She was a competitive skier and at one time ranked third in Nor-Am Cup season ranking for women's moguls skiers; she later suffered an injury while trying to qualify for the Olympics.
+Her brothers are Jordan Bloom, a cardiac surgeon at Massachusetts General Hospital, and Jeremy Bloom, a former Olympic skier and professional football player.
+She was a competitive skier, a member of the U.S. Ski Team, at one time ranked third in women's moguls in the Nor-Am Cup season rankings; she later suffered an injury while attempting to qualify for the Olympics.
 She attended the University of Colorado Boulder, where she graduated summa cum laude with a Bachelor of Arts in Political Science.